-But what is the best affordable way to get to Reykjavik from Keflavik airport?
-Find out!Before we continue with the airport transfers, you should know that Keflavik airport is located really far from the city.
+Good to know: Before we continue with the airport transfers, you should know that Keflavik airport is located really far from the city.
 It’s a 50km (30miles) ride to town that in the best case takes at least 40-45 minutes.

-TIP: If you are looking for the best price/ quality Reykjavik airport transfer and don’t have the time to read about all the other options, then I’ll save you time.
+TIP #1: If you are looking for the best price/ quality Reykjavik airport transfer and don’t have the time to read about all the other options, then I’ll save you time.
 Flybus transfer between KEF airport and Reykjavik hotels is one of the best price/quality transfer options from Keflavik airport to your hotel in Reykjavik.

 Reykjavik airport transfers – overview:

-Bus and mini bus transfers from KEF to Reykjavik city
+Bus and minibus transfers from KEF to Reykjavik city

-I’ll start with the best price/quality way to get from the airport to city – bus and mini bus transfers.
-There are several big companies offering bus transfers from Keflavik airport.
-They are all priced quite similarly (19-24EUR price range), have same discounts for the children, and offer free Wi-Fi on the bus.
-However, they all differ in schedule, baggage restrictions, and drop-off locations.
+There are several big companies offering bus transfers from Keflavik airport to Reykjavik.
+They are all priced quite similarly (19-24 EUR price range), have the same discounts for the children, and offer free Wi-Fi on the bus.
+However, they all differ in the schedule, baggage restrictions, and drop-off locations.
 See a short comparison below.

 Flybus transfer between Keflavik airport & Reykjavik